Mississippi Hunting & Fishing

-Only persons domiciled within the state of Mississippi as defined in section 49-7-3 of the Mississippi code, as amended, are entitled to obtain a resident hunting/fishing license.
+Only persons domiciled within the state of Mississippi as defined in section 49-7-3 of the Mississippi Code, as amended, are entitled to obtain a resident hunting/fishing license.

 Under this section, a person’s domicile is that person’s principal or primary home or place of abode.
 A “principal or primary home or place of abode” is that home or place in which a person’s habitation is fixed and to which he/she, whenever absent, has the present intention of returning after a departure of absence regardless of the duration of absence.
-The burden of proving domicile shall be on the person claiming such status.
+The burden of proving the domicile shall be on the person claiming such status.

 A current and valid Mississippi driver’s license shall be proof of domicile/residency for the purpose of obtaining a Mississippi resident hunting or fishing license.
 The Department may prescribe and consider other means of proving domicile/residency.
 Please contact the License Bureau at